 - Physical Rehabilitation Nursing

-As you see, most of these keywords are hard skills, also known as technical skills.
-These keywords will probably be found in most nursing job descriptions.
+As you see, most of these resume keywords are hard skills, also known as technical skills.
+These keywords will probably be found in most nursing job ad descriptions.

 We included technical keywords related to the industry as well as some soft skills, like compassion.
-The final step is to include action verbs which are also important keywords that need to be included on your resume.
+The final step is to include action verbs which are also important words to use in a resume.

 As with soft skills, action verbs aren’t weighted as heavily as hard technical skills but they do have some bearing on your overall ATS report.

 Action verbs on a resume are more important during a human review.
 When used correctly, they bring power and strength to your experience.
 A CareerBuilder survey of over 2,200 hiring managers found what action verbs they liked to see on a resume.

 List of action words to use on a resume:

 These are just a few examples of resume keywords you could use.
 Here is a great list of dozens more action keywords to include on your resume.

 You should include keywords at every opportunity that makes sense on your resume.
 They should be included in your summary, work experience, and resume skills sections.
 If you’re including information that doesn’t include keywords relevant to your job search or industry, take another look and consider how to better optimize that space.

 Remember that the ATS is scanning your resume to see if you have the core qualifications that the job posting is asking for.
 The candidates that the ATS feels are a good match are sent forward to the hiring managers for human review, so that is the primary goal while writing a resume.